This is generally overlooked by most people and there is under-appreciation of the problem.

 - In patients with venous ulcers compression stockings and other compression, bandaging modalities are effective in healing and recurrence of ulceration.

 - If properly done most venous ulcers will heal in a mean time of 5.3 months.

 - Compression stockings reduce the residual volume fraction which is an indicator of reducing the calf muscle pump function and to reduce reflux in the veins.

 - The grade of compression prescribed depends on tension and length.Tension is based upon CEAP Classification – Class 2 – 3 are given stockings between 20 – 30 mmHg; class 4 – 6 are give between 30 – 40 mmHg; and for recurrent ulcers 40 – 50 mmHg.

 - The common length is knee length because patient compliance is best and relief of symptoms is adequate.

-- The use of mid-thigh or waist stocking are recommended for patients with oedema above the knee but their compliance is more difficult.
+- The use of mid-thigh or waist stocking is recommended for patients with edema above the knee but their compliance is more difficult.

 - Stocking should be changed every 6 – 9 months if used daily.

 - The compromised skin area must be kept moisturized to prevent skin breakdown and infection.